 [Note: I keep this article up to date!]

-I have Poly-cystic Ovarian Syndrome (PCOS), which is an endocrine disorder and affects tons of girls and women even though they might not even know it.
-The stats say that one in every ten women of child bearing years has this hormonal disorder, yet it’s never talked about.
+I have Poly-cystic Ovarian Syndrome (PCOS), which is an endocrine disorder and affects millions of girls and women even though they might not even know it.
+The stats say that one in every ten women of childbearing years has this hormonal disorder, yet it’s rarely talked about.
 Many doctors don’t know much about it.
 While it does affect the ovaries, it may not present that way in some women.
 The truth is, our hormones play a HUGE role in everything we do.
 That is how the endocrine system works.
 So if you have hormonal issues and you know it’s not PCOS, this information is still helpful for you!